 In October, the spike in activities observed in September across the R ecosystem was maintained.
-In the following article, a summary of selected trends, activities, and insights around the R language in October, 2018, are presented as the R language keeps trending.
+In the following article, a summary of selected R trends, activities, and insights in October, 2018, are presented as the R language keeps trending.

 Data for the trends and activities summarized here were obtained from popular websites used by the R community such as Google, GitHub, StackOverflow, Rstudio, METACRAN, and R-Bloggers

 Activity increased at StackOverflow in October for the R language compared to September.

 - Number of StackOverflow Questions tagged R: 4,793 (up 8.4 percent from September)

 - Number of Answers for R questions: 4,657 (up 11 percent from September)